Applications and Waitlisting

 Placements are not first come, first serve.
 Neither is it guaranteed, just because you want to buy one.
 We choose owners carefully, ones we feel we can trust for a lifetime placement of our dogs, and who will keep in contact with us, and responsibly care for the dog and the representation of the breed.
 You don't have to be our best friends - we have those already 😉 but we are looking for people whose concept of the breed and whose approach to animal husbandry is aligned with ours.
 We want to watch the dogs we produce mature - this is how we can best evaluate how our breeding program's efforts and selections are playing out.
 If this does not sound like something you're interested in, consider another breeder.

 Our placements are backed up by a Purchase Agreement which is meant to protect the dog and the breed.
 It also outlines refunds for completing classes, health screenings, etc.

-Please note that there are states, counties, and cities in which we do not place dogs.
+Please note that there are countries, states, counties, and cities in which we do not place dogs.
 These places have statutes which have terminology that would potentially include Czechoslovakian Vlcak under prohibited animals for ownership.
 We're not interested in putting our dogs at risk.
 You can check our Facebook group for the state document list, or contact us via email.